saliormoon/Cookbook/recipes/FoxxApiKeys.md

 **Notes:**
 * You can define several buckets for the same plan, f.e. a bucket for read and a bucket for write requests
-* The api-key-app is neither restricted to the mountpoint `/api` nor to the database `_system`, this is just an example used here.
+* The API-key-app is neither restricted to the mountpoint `/api` nor to the database `_system`, this is just an example used here.
-* The api-key-app does not work across databases.
+* The API-key-app does not work across databases.
 You need to have it mounted in the same databases as your secured API.

 **Author**: [Michael Hackstein](https://github.com/mchacki)